 - Typically remain in the same area as their herd mates, though some residents may be more independent than others

 Potential Signs Of Concern

 Now that we’ve got an idea of what is “normal,” let’s look at potential signs of concern.
 Because every resident is an individual, it’s important to get to know the unique individuals in your care so you can recognize when they are not acting like themselves.
 Caregivers who really spend time getting to know their residents in terms of their personality, typical behaviors, physical characteristics, and routines can sometimes catch when something is wrong before there are clear signs of illness or distress.
 Sometimes it’s something as subtle as an individual not running up to greet you as they normally would.
-Any time you notice a change in an individual’s typical behavior or routine, it’s a good idea to examine the individual and keep a close eye on them.
+Any time you notice a change in an individual’s typical behavior or routine, it’s a good idea to perform a health check and keep a close eye on them.

 While not an exhaustive list, during your daily observation of your residents, be on the lookout for the following: